-Unrestricted Net Assets - represent net assets that are not subject to donor-imposed stipulations.
+Net Assets Without Donor Restrictions - represent net assets that are not subject to donor-imposed stipulations.

-Temporarily Restricted Net Assets - represent net assets subject to donor-imposed stipulations that will be met either by actions of LifeROOTS, Inc. and/or the passage of time.

-Permanently Restricted Net Assets - represent net assets subject to donor-imposed stipulations that must be maintained permanently by the Organization.
-LifeROOTS, Inc. does not have any permanently restricted net assets.
+Net Assets With Donor Restrictions - represent net assets subject to donor-imposed stipulations.
+Some donor-imposed restrictions are temporary in nature, such as those that will be met either by actions of LifeROOTS, Inc. and/or the passage of time.
+Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
+LifeROOTS, Inc. does not have any donor-imposed restrictions that are perpetual in nature.
+Donor-imposed restrictions are released when a restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.